Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Comparing different single-epoch calibrations

-The BH masses that we estimate from our 5 targets from the fitted broad emission line by applying the aforementioned SE calibrators are reported in Table \ref{tab:single_epoch_different_calibrators}, together with the literature value of the RM-based BH mass.
-Figure \ref{fig:calibrators_comparison} also highlights the comparison between the different BH mass estimates.
+Table \ref{tab:single_epoch_different_calibrators} lists the BH masses estimated from our five targets from the fitted broad emission line using the aforementioned SE calibrators, together with the literature RM-based BH mass.
+Figure \ref{fig:calibrators_comparison} also shows the comparison between the different BH mass estimates.
 It is evident that for some targets, such as RM312, RM401, and RM539, the majority of the calibrators agree with the RM-estimated BH mass within their uncertainties, with scatters smaller than 0.5 dex.
-In the case of RM332, there is a larger scatter between the various calibrators, employing different emission lines, similar to what has been found in other high-$z$ targets \citep{Abuter:2024, Bertemes:2025B, Marshall:2025}.
-On the other hand, RM032, the least massive BH according to the RM measurement, shows a striking difference between all the different calibrators and the RM-estimated mass: all SE estimates are higher compared to the RM measurement.
-In particular, this analysis highlights that by applying some SE calibrators, the derived BH mass can be one order of magnitude higher than the one measured with the RM technique.
-We note that the RM mass for RM032 is estimated by employing the FWHM of the \civ emission line, which can be affected by uncertainties in its modeling since it can trace non-virial motions, such as outflows \citep{Denney:2012}.
-However, also RM312 and RM539 employ the same line measure, showing good agreement with the RM and SE measures, and we do not see any evidence for the presence of strong outflows in the \oiii\ emission line or RM032 (see Fig. \ref{fig:spectra_1}).
+In the case of RM332, there is a larger scatter between the various calibrators using different emission lines, similar to what is found in other high-$z$ targets \citep{Abuter:2024, Bertemes:2025B, Marshall:2025}.
+However, RM032, the least massive BH according to the RM measurement, shows a striking difference between all calibrators and the RM-estimated mass: all SE estimates are higher than the RM value.
+In particular, this analysis highlights that, using some SE calibrators, the derived BH mass can be one order of magnitude higher than that measured with the RM technique.
+We note that we estimated the RM mass for RM032 using the FWHM of the \civ emission line, which can be affected by uncertainties in its modeling because it can trace non-virial motions such as outflows \citep{Denney:2012}.
+However, RM312 and RM539 also use the same line measure, showing good agreement between the RM and SE measures, and we find no evidence for strong outflows in the \oiii\ emission line or RM032 (see Fig. \ref{fig:spectra_1}).

-With the exception of RM032, we find that the calibrators using the \hb\ emission line show a better agreement in estimating the RM-BH mass for our sample, with the smallest deviation achieved by using the \citetalias{Vestergaard:2006} calibrations.
-The \ha-based calibrators, on the other hand, in most cases show a larger scatter of the derived BH mass by employing different calibrators; however, they are usually always within 0.5 dex of the RM-based \Mbh.
+With the exception of RM032, we find that the calibrators using the \hb\ emission line show a better agreement in estimating the RM-BH mass for our sample, with the smallest deviation achieved using the \citetalias{Vestergaard:2006} calibrations.
+In contrast, the \ha-based calibrators show, in most cases, a larger scatter in the derived BH masses when different calibrators are employed; however, they are generally within 0.5 dex of the RM-based \Mbh.